Go travelling in South East Asia they said. It will be cheap they said.

 Buy snacks in advance for long journeys

-This might seem like a no brainer but it’s actually embarrassing how many times I forgot to do this and ended up spending an unsightly amount of money on crap fake Pringles from a Thai bus station.
+This might seem like a no-brainer but it’s actually embarrassing how many times I forgot to do this and ended up spending an unsightly amount of money on crap fake Pringles from a Thai bus station.
 Again, I’m an idiot and fell victim to buying a cup noodle on a ferry that was four times the price of buying it in the shops.
-In my defence it couldn’t be avoided – you don’t wanna see me when I’m hangry.
+In my defense it couldn’t be avoided – you don’t wanna see me when I’m hangry.